-All of the Company's assets and liabilities are categorized as Level 3 fair values, with the exception of unsecured notes and dividends payable, which are categorized as Level 1 and Level 2, respectively.
+All of the Company's financial instruments are categorized as Level 2 fair values, with the exception of the Company's publicly traded 2023 Unsecured Notes, which are categorized as Level 1.

-The expenses resulting from financial assets and liabilities recorded in net earnings are as disclosed in Note 22.
+The expenses resulting from financial assets and liabilities recorded in net earnings are as disclosed in Note 21.